 Joe Louis Arena Decommissioning

-TEC is providing environmental consulting services including an ASTM E1527-compliant, Phase I Environmental Site Assessment (ESA), asbestos and other hazardous materials surveys.
-A Phase II ESA, generation of bidding specifications, contractor coordination, hazardous material removal oversight, and clearance sampling are also being provided as part of TEC’s scope.
+TEC provided environmental consulting services including an ASTM E1527-compliant, Phase I Environmental Site Assessment (ESA), asbestos and other hazardous materials surveys.
+A Phase II ESA, generation of bidding specifications, contractor coordination, hazardous material removal oversight, and clearance sampling were also provided as part of TEC’s scope.
 To assist with obtaining brownfield funding for the project, TEC prepared an Act 381 Work Plan.